mattdesl/bartlett-dfpi/notes/01/README.md

 Taking Sol LeWitt's instructions from Wall Drawing #130 (1972) and recreating the artwork with JavaScript.

 Instructions: *Grid and arcs from four corners.*

+## Appendix

+Some other things mentioned.

+- Ryoji Ikeda, Transfinite (2011)
+- Josef Albers, "Homage to the Square" (1964)
+- Studio Wayne McGregor